Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Dataset Construction

 \subsection{Ground Truth Construction}

-To construct our ground truth dataset of 545 confirmed intertextual links, we draw from two complementary sources.

-First, we sourced 270 instances of references to Virgil and Cicero in Jerome’s \textit{Epistulae} from the dataset\footnote{ \href{https://doi.org/10.11588/data/FVCULR}{https://doi.org/10.11588/data/FVCULR}} established by \citet{DBLP:journals/dco/SchroppWKRF24}, which generally fall into three categories: verbatim quote, paraphrase, and allusion (see Figure~\ref{fig:intertext_taxonomy}).
-Notably, we do not retain all entries from the original dataset on a one-to-one basis.
-While \citet{DBLP:journals/dco/SchroppWKRF24} treat each poetic verse as a separate unit, our dataset operates at an approximate sentence level to ensure alignment between source and reused material.
-Consequently, we consolidated multiple entries into a single instance in cases where citations span two or more verses.
-Furthermore, our expert annotators rejected links from previous scholarship that were deemed controversial or lacking sufficient evidence of intertextuality.
+To construct our merged ground-truth dataset, we combine 545 links that we curated for \textit{Loci Similes} with an existing dataset of 945 labeled references from Valerius Flaccus' \textit{Argonautica} used by \citet{DBLP:conf/naacl/BurnsBLCD21}, yielding 1,490 links in total.

-Second, we augmented these explicitly attested references by adding 275 additional intertextual links.
-We first identify candidates through a rule-based \textit{n-gram} matching approach published by \citet{DBLP:journals/dhq/SchroppKRF24}.\footnote{ \href{https://github.com/MWittweiler/citation\_analysis}{https://github.com/MWittweiler/citation\_analysis}} Their pipeline identifies candidate intertextual pairs by scanning for shared, non-contiguous tokens within a defined window.
-To ensure meaningful matches, candidates are then refined through a cascade of filters that remove high-frequency stopwords, enforce part-of-speech constraints, and exclude generic collocations based on embedding similarity.
-Subsequently, the candidates are manually evaluated by domain experts, and only those confirmed to constitute meaningful intertextual links are retained in the dataset.
+First, we sourced 270 references to Virgil and Cicero in Jerome's \textit{Epistulae} from the dataset\footnote{ \href{https://doi.org/10.11588/data/FVCULR}{https://doi.org/10.11588/data/FVCULR}} established by \citet{DBLP:journals/dco/SchroppWKRF24}, adapting these entries to sentence-level granularity and excluding links disputed by our expert annotators.
+We added 275 further links, identified with the rule-based \textit{n-gram} matching approach of \citet{DBLP:journals/dhq/SchroppKRF24}.
+Their pipeline scans for shared, non-contiguous tokens within a fixed window, then refines the candidate pairs through a cascade of filters that remove stopwords, enforce part-of-speech constraints, and exclude generic collocations by embedding similarity.
+Domain experts then manually evaluated the candidates, retaining only those confirmed as genuine intertextual links.